govau/design-system-site/content/components/card/card-link.md

 ---
 ## Clickable cards

 For cards that contain a single link, the hit area for that link can be made to wrap the entire card.
-This pattern may be used for a list of news items on a landing page, for example.
+This pattern may be used on cards that act as a preview for an article or blog post, for example.
+These cards could contain an image, the article title and a brief summary of an article.
 Avoid wrapping an entire card in an anchor tag as this can be a [difficult experience](/components/card/rationale/#cards-as-links) for a screen reader user.